General

 ClauseBase currently uses GPT-4o as the default LLM, hosted by Microsoft Azure, except if:

-the customer would opt for any optional alternative LLM vendor, such as OpenAI, Mistral or Anthropic (Claude)
+the customer would opt for any optional alternative LLM vendor offered by ClauseBase, such as OpenAI, Noxtua, Mistral or Anthropic (Claude)

 a customer would use his own key for any of the vendors

-Similar guarantees — although less outspoken than Microsoft — are made by the optional vendors that the customer can choose:
+Similar guarantees — although less explicit than Microsoft and Xayn — are made by the optional vendors that the customer can choose:

 We currently make use of the following Microsoft Azure servers for GPT: